NielsMasdorp/Speculum-Android/README.md

 By default there is only one language dictionary and voice command available.
 The current dictionary is an US-en one.
 In order to wake the device say "hello mirror".
 This phrase can be changed in `Constants.java`, change

 ```java
 public static final String KEYPHRASE = "hello mirror";
 ```
-To anything you want.
+to anything you want.
 When you speak this phrase the device will respond and you have 5 seconds speak an command.
 As of now the only command is "fetch".
 This will update the mirror data (weather, Reddit etc..).

 If you want to add commands to the list of available commands and assign actions to it you must first add the commands to `/assets/sync/commands.gram` and use this format: